guilhermeorcezi/tasks/README.md

 ## :bookmark: About

-The <strong>Tasks</strong> it is a project to list, create and edit tasks, marking if it is in progress or if it has already been completed.
+The <strong>Tasks</strong> is a project to list, create and edit tasks, marking if it is in progress or if it has already been completed.

 ## :rocket: Technologies